ethersphere/SWIPs/SWIPs/swip-pss-capability.md

 The `send` flag is provided in the event that a private instance of a Swarm network would need to differantiate between nodes that originate traffic or merely just forward.

-Identifying a node as a relayer only, is a **privacy risk** as it directly undermines the send obfuscation properties the network provides and clients (may) rely on.
+Making nodes in a public network distinguishable as relayers only is a **privacy violation** because it directly undermines the send obfuscation properties the network provides and clients (may) rely on.
 Therefore **send flag must always be set in public Swarm networks**.
 Any peer in a public network with **send** flag set to off **nust be dropped**.

 ## Backwards Compatibility